-Jim's research programs are focused on youth mental health, healthy brain ageing and dementia, PTSD, and traumatic brain injury.
-He has published more than 300 peer-reviewed articles in some of the highest-ranking international journals (eg Proceedings of the National Academy of Sciences, Alzheimer’s and Dementia and Progress in Neurobiology) and has an H-index of 50 (10,000 citations).
+As a researcher, Jim has published more than 300 peer-reviewed articles in prestigious international journals (Proceedings of the National Academy of Sciences, Alzheimer’s and Dementia and Progress in Neurobiology) with more than 10,000 citations.

 - Organisation for Human Brain Mapping (OHBM)